mjteo95/GEO1003-Shared_Notes/.github/CONTRIBUTING.md

 - The folder [`images`](docs/images) where **ALL** the images used in the content should be
 - The file [`notes.txt`](docs/notes.txt) containing the outline of the concise and long notes (only the files that are in this file will be part of the concise and long notes)
 - The file [`books.txt`](docs/books.txt) containing the outline of the book notes (only the files that are in this file will be part of the book notes)

+The folder [`content`](docs/content) is split between [`notes`](docs/content/notes) for the concise and long notes (which have the same structure) and [`books`](docs/content/books) for the book notes.
+The two parts have their own structure.

+In [`notes`](docs/content/notes), each folder is a different topic and is organised in several Markdown files, each dealing with one sub-topic.
+Every file has a concise and a long version.
+The long version must be named by adding "-long" before the extension.
+So if the concise file is called `good_clear_name.md`, the long file must be called `good_clear_name-long.md`.

+In [`books`](docs/content/books), each folder is a different book and is organised in several Markeown files, each dealing with one chapter of the book.

+In both cases, every folder should contain a `title.md` file (and a `title-long.md` in the case of  [`notes`](docs/content/notes)).
+These files define the displayed name of the "folder".

+### Markdown Structure